-Net cash in investing activities for the six months ended June 30, 2022 was \$15, primarily due to acquisitions of property and equipment.
-We did not have any investing activities for the six months ended June 30, 2021.
+Net cash used in investing activities for the six months ended June 30, 2023 was \$194, as compared to net cash used in investing activities of \$15 for the same period in 2022.
+Net cash used in investing activities was primarily due to acquisitions of property and equipment.